OBOAcademy/obook/redesign/02_diseasesAndPhenotypes.md

 Similarly to the phenotype ontologies, there are many disease ontologies that exist that are specific to certain areas of diseases, such as infectious diseases (e.g. [Infectious Disease Ontology](http://www.bioontology.org/wiki/index.php/Infectious_Disease_Ontology)), cancer (e.g. [National Cancer Institute Thesaurus](https://ncithesaurus.nci.nih.gov/ncitbrowser/pages/home.jsf?version=20.11e)), rare diseases (e.g. [Orphanet](https://www.orpha.net/consor/cgi-bin/index.php)), etc.

-In addition, there are several more general disease ontologies, such as the [Mondo disease ontology](https://mondo.monarchinitiative.org/), the [Human Disease Ontology (DO)](http://www.disease-ontology.org/), [SNOMED](https://browser.ihtsdotools.org/?), etc.
+In addition, there are several more general disease ontologies, such as the [Mondo Disease Ontology](https://mondo.monarchinitiative.org/), the [Human Disease Ontology (DO)](http://www.disease-ontology.org/), [SNOMED](https://browser.ihtsdotools.org/?), etc.

-Different disease ontologies may be built for different purposes; for example, ontologies like Mondo and DO are intended to be used for classifying data and downstream computational analyses.
+Different disease ontologies may be built for different purposes; for example, ontologies like Mondo and DO are intended to be used for classifying data, and downstream computational analyses.
+Some terminologies are used for indexing purposes, such as International classification of Diseases (ICD).
+ICD-11 is intended for indexing medical encounters for the purposes of billing and coding.
+Some of the disease ontologies listed on the [landscape](https://github.com/jamesaoverton/obook/blob/master/09-DiseasesAndPhenotypes/ontologylandscape.md) contain terms that define diseases, such as [Ontology for General Medical Sciences (OGMS)](http://obofoundry.org/ontology/ogms.html) are upper level ontologies and are intended for integration with other ontologies.

 When deciding on which phenotype or disease ontology to use, some things to consider: